communitiesuk/cyber-health/README.md

 ## Application Components

-Please read the readme in the following components of the application, their installation and their use:
+Please read the `README.md` file in the following components of the application to understand how to install and how they are used:

 * [CyberHealth Framework](CyberHealth/README.md)
 * [Acceptance Tests](acceptance/README.md)